marianosimone/humble-bundle-cataloger/README.md

 - [ ] Add type annotations
 - [ ] See if getting the Humble Bundle json can be automated (or at least easier)
 - [ ] Think about a better option when no URL or Image are present
+- [ ] Add filters by platform/Steam only